eqNj/eqN-PD2-Filter/README.md

 ## 1.4.0 - (Season 5)

 Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
 This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
+All filter versions are designed to fully accommodate "filter level 0/Show All Items".

+Gold that is hidden is no longer able to be auto-looted as of Season 5.
+I've adopted the scaling gold drop system designed by BetweenWalls as a short term solution to allow much more gold to be seen and thus auto-looted.
+This is likely to undergo some personalized tweaks in the future, though as it stands it functions quite well for leveling and endgame.

 Visually remastered nearly every aspect of item drops and/or descriptons to include even more lore tidbits, famous quotes, and pertinent item information with concise and clean aesthetics and grammar.